 As a culture, we’re paying more and more attention to the brain, wanting to understand it, talking about it.
 This morning I overheard a goofy morning radio show ask their “Question of the Day,” and the DJ told listeners to get their frontal lobes fired up.
+As a neuropsychologist (and self-acknowledged neuro-geek), those sorts of things make me cheer.

 Overall, that’s good news.
 In a similar way, it’s good news that we casually use words and ideas Freud put into common awareness, like subconscious, anal retentive (or now, just being anal), being in denial, Oedipal complex, having a death wish, Freudian slips, and phallic symbols.
 (Speaking of which, since I work in Washington, DC: Ever taken a good Freudian look at the Washington Monument and the Jefferson Memorial?)